- Donald Trump is the runaway favorite in the 2020 US Presidential odds

 On average, Trump’s current odds to win re-election average out to -203.
 That’s his best betting line during this current election cycle, and better than any odds posted on his chances to win in 2016.

-Bovada currently lists the President at odds of -180 to win re-election.
+The President is at odds of -180 to win re-election.

 2020 Presidential Election Odds